akornatskyy/wheezy.http/doc/userguide.rst

 ~~~~~~~~~~~~
 :py:class:`~wheezy.http.cacheprofile.RequestVary` is designed to compose
 a key depending on number of values, including: headers, query, form and
 environ.
-It always vary by request method and path.
+It always varies by request method and path.

 Here is a list of arguments that can be passed during initialization: